Tobias Iaconis: Upcoming work

-In May of 2025 it was announced that Daughtry and Iaconis have been set as the writers for A Walk to Remember, a reboot of Nicholas Sparks' seminal coming-of-age romance, published in 1999.
+In May 2025 it was announced that Daughtry and Iaconis have been set as the writers for A Walk to Remember, a reboot of Nicholas Sparks' seminal coming-of-age romance, published in 1999.
 The story follows a rebellious high school senior who falls for a quiet, faith-driven girl after being forced to participate in a school play, discovering the transformative power of love, forgiveness and the beauty of living each day with purpose.
 Warner Bros. previously adapted the book in 2002, with leads Shane West and Mandy Moore; the Adam Shankman-directed movie remains one of the most popular in the modern rom-com canon.
 Steve Barnett, Alan Powell, and Vicky Patel are producing the reboot through Monarch Media, along with the original film’s producers Denise Di Novi and Hunt Lowry, as well as Margaret French-Isaac through Di Novi Pictures and Patty Reed through Lowry’s Roserock Films.

-Also in May of 2025, Daughtry's new novel, Time After Time, was released by G.P.
+Also in May 2025, Daughtry's new novel, Time After Time, was released by G.P.
 Putnam's Sons Books for Young Readers, an imprint of Penguin Random House, and was announced as a Good Morning America YA Book Club Pick.
 The novel follows Libby, a young woman who forgoes college to buy and fix up a Victorian house with her inheritance.
 After moving in, Libby uncovers the diary of Elizabeth, a woman who lived on the estate a hundred years prior — and whose love story mirrors Libby’s in the present day.

+In October 2025, it was announced that Santiago Menghini would direct a sequel to The Curse of La Llorona, called The Revenge of La Llorona, written by Sean Tretta, based upon Daughtry and Iaconis' characters, including Raymond Cruz reprising his role as Rafael Olvera.
+James Wan, Emile Gladstone, and Gary Dauberman were named as producers, and Daughtry and Iaconis will also serve as producers.
+Principal photography began in October 2025 in Buffalo, New York.
+The film will be released theatrically on April 9, 2027 by New Line Cinema and Warner Bros.
+Pictures.